solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    `RestartHeaviestFork` messages so that we can proceed to next step when enough validators are ready.

+4. **gossip current heaviest fork(round 2)**

+The above steps should converge on one restart slot if there is no duplicate block and everyone has the same set of `RestartLastVotedForkSlots`.
+However, in the rare case that many validators joined the restart when the almost 80% of the cluster has already joined, it's possible that different validators see a different set of validators with 80% stake, so they may make different choices in `RestartHeaviestFork`.

+We add another round of `RestartHeaviestFork` to solve this problem.
+If the first round of `RestartHeaviestFork` fails to reach conclusion, and there is no hash mismatch on any block, then we start second round of `RestartHeaviestFork` based solely on the first round of `RestartHeaviestFork`.
+Everyone will select the common ancestor of any block with more than 5% stake in the first round, then broadcast again.
+If there is still no block with more than 75% stake, then the algorithm fails and halts.
+Otherwise it proceeds.

+To see why this is safe, we will prove that:
+1. Any block which was optimistically confirmed must be an ancestor of the block selected in the first round.

+No matter which 80% of the cluster is selected, our previous analysis holds.

+2. If more than 5% of stake agree on a block to which my picked block is not an ancestor, that means the block I picked wasn't optimistically confirmed.

+Because we can only have less than 5% non-conforming validators, even if one honest validator saw that the block I picked should not be optimistically confirmed with the set of 80% stake it sees, this is enough evidence that we should retrace back to an ancestor of the block I picked previously.

 ### Exit `wen restart phase`

 **Restart if everything okay, halt otherwise**